 Pilots’ union highlights ‘green shoots’ in pilot recruitment but reminds aspiring pilots of the challenging industrial landscape.

-Today, as we emerge from the covid crisis, we are seeing small batches of external recruitment, however, it is largely for experienced pilots, with many airlines opting to rehire the pilots they previously made redundant.
+As we approach the 2-year point both of those predictions have become reality.
+Although we are seeing small batches of external recruitment, they are largely for experienced pilots, with the majority of airlines to re-employ the pilots they previously made redundant.

-In its current format, the MPL (Multi-crew Pilot Licence) training does not afford the trainee any financial nor licencing protection in the event that the tagged airline removes the conditional offer of employment, prior to issue of the trainee’s licence.
-Until such time as the MPL training structure is reformed to better protect the trainee, we do not recommend any hopefuls pursue this training route.
+In its current format the MPL (Multi-crew Pilot Licence) training, does not afford the trainee any financial nor licencing protection in the event that the tagged airline removes the conditional offer of employment, prior to issue of the trainee’s licence.
+Until such time as the MPL training structure is reformed to better protect the trainee, we do not recommend any aspiring pilots pursue this training route.

-We recommend trainees choose a route that allows them to adapt their training timeline to the recruitment needs of the industry and allows the trainee as much financial flexibility as possible, by avoiding paying large lump sums of money upfront.
+As the experience of the last 24 months has proved, aviation is an incredibly volatile and hard to predict industry.
+Remaining flexible to changes in the pilot supply needs is key to ensuring that your investment in your flight training is not in wasted.
+We therefore recommend that trainees choose a training route that allows them to adapt their training timeline to the recruitment needs of the industry and allows the trainee as much financial flexibility as possible, by avoiding paying large lump sums of money upfront.

-We recommend trainees conduct their own research into the financial position of the flight school, prior to paying for any training in advance and if enrolling in an airline “tagged”, “sponsored” or otherwise “affiliated” course, we suggest they seek independent legal advice from a contract lawyer prior to committing to the training course or parting with any money.
+If enrolling in an airline “tagged”, “sponsored” or otherwise “affiliated” course, we recommend that pilots seek independent legal advice from a contract lawyer prior to committing to the training course or parting with any money.
 Particular attention should be paid to any “conditions of employment” section, with regards to the airline’s hiring needs upon competition of your training.